pulumi/docs/pulumi-hugo/themes/default/content/blog/architecture-as-code-intro/index.md

 exports.instanceIP = computeInstance.networkInterfaces.apply(ni => ni[0].accessConfigs[0].natIp);
 ```

-This is the configuration script.
+This is the configuration script, `config.sh`, referenced in the code:

 ```bash
 #!/bin/bash